menu_bookComplete K-beauty makeup guide

 3. Nine signature K-beauty styles for women

-kissinskin\'s AI simulates the six most representative Korean women\'s makeup styles for 2026 (five makeup looks plus one hair color).
+kissinskin simulates the nine most representative Korean women\'s makeup styles for 2026 (eight makeup looks plus one hair color), all rendered on your device.
 The essentials of each:

-A gradient tint that is deepest at the center and fades toward the edges.
-The blurred boundary reads as natural color rising under the surface — the canon "did-she-or-didn't-she" lip that has anchored K-beauty since 2016.
+A gradient rose tint that is deepest at the center and fades toward the edges.
+The blurred boundary reads as natural color rising under the surface — the canon "did-she-or-didn't-she" K-beauty lip.

 Glazed Lavender Lip